NREL/TrafficVolumeEstimation/adt_model/README.md

 1. `cols_drop`: columns that need to be removed.

 1. `X_name_dict`: specify input data column names that will displayed in the variable importance plot.

+After training and validate the model, run `results.R` to calculate error metrics for ADT estimation and run `aadt.R` to calculate error metrics for AADT estimation.